acolburn/notes/readme.md

 ```

 Another option, if you wanted to go back to commit abc123 and not worry about detaching HEADS:
-$git checkout -b test-branch abc123  //creates and checks out a new branch, starting with commit abc123
+`$git checkout -b test-branch abc123  //creates and checks out a new branch, starting with commit abc123`
-...look at commit abc123, do stuff with it, whatever ... when you want to get rid of it:
+`...look at commit abc123, do stuff with it, whatever ... when you want to get rid of it:`
-$git checkout master
+`$git checkout master`
-$git branch -d test-branch //deletes new branch
+`$git branch -d test-branch //deletes new branch`

-OR you can also revert a file changed in working directory (and not yet committed) to version from last commit, ie, undo changes.
-Note: working directory will change; directory needs to be staged and committed:
-$ git checkout -- aChangedFileName.txt
-[or $ git checkout HEAD -- aChangedFileName.txt //same thing]

 Remove what was done during a particular commit:
 ```